eljojo/faircamp-fork/manual/reference/04 Tracks (track.eno).md

 this behavior:

-Set it to `copy` and faircamp will transfer all tags 1:1 from the source files onto the transcoded files, as you provided them.
+Set it to `copy` and faircamp will transfer all tags 1:1 from the source file onto the transcoded files, as you provided them.

 ```eno
 tags: copy